sylaspg/grasp-continuum/README.md

 The file has been reorganized so that the additional user settings in the `CMakeList.user` file are correctly taken into account
 - `CMakeList.user`: file with `-fallow-argument-mismatch` flag, required for recent versions of the `gfortran` compiler; this file is not part of the original GRASP repository

-All modifications in the original source files are clearly marked in the following way:
+All modifications in the original source files are marked in the following way:
 ```
 !
 PS      (or # PS in CMakeList.* )
   ... code modified/added